 Monica: "I don't want a big fancy wedding, I want everything that you just said.
 I want a marriage."

-Bridezillas is a reality TV show about this trope in action.
+- Bridezillas is a reality TV show about this trope in action.
 Every episode features brides-to-be being completely and unapologetically bitchy to their friends, family, and hired help up to, during, and after the wedding.
-At no point does anyone ever give any indication that their actions should be frowned upon in the show.
 In later episodes, the narrator is not at all shy about dishing out comments in her ridiculously perky tone about the bride's awful behavior, even if no one onscreen acts as though she's doing anything wrong.
 The thing about this show is that it specifically chooses crass, lower-class women and their often dysfunctional families and gives them thousands of dollars to plan their dream wedding and/or pay for the honeymoon.
 Hilarity Ensues.

 Anya: Planning this marriage is like staging the invasion of Normandy.